-Evidence into the causes of on-duty fatalities from coronary heart disease in both US(8-10) and UK(11) firefighters has highlighted the importance of regular physical training and the maintenance of appropriate levels of fitness to help protect firefighters from the vigorous demands of the job(12, 13).
-Much of the research into minimum fitness standards for serving firefighters, however, has tended to focus more on cardiorespiratory fitness requirements (1, 14-17) than on other components of physical fitness, such as muscular strength and endurance.
-This is despite a number of studies identifying their importance for safe and effective firefighting performance(2, 18, 19).
-In the UK, minimum cardiorespiratory fitness standards for firefighters were recently identified and recommended(7), but strength and muscular endurance standards for safe and effective performance of essential firefighting tasks remain unclear.
+Evidence into the causes of on-duty fatalities from coronary heart disease in both US8-10 and UK11 firefighters has highlighted the importance of regular physical training and the maintenance of appropriate levels of fitness to help protect firefighters from the vigorous demands of the job.^{12,13} Much of the research into minimum fitness standards for serving firefighters, however, has tended to focus more on cardiorespiratory fitness requirements^{1,14-17} than on other components of physical fitness, such as muscular strength and endurance.
+This is despite a number of studies identifying their importance for safe and effective firefighting performance.^{2,18,19} In the UK, minimum cardiorespiratory fitness standards for firefighters were recently identified and recommended,7 but strength and muscular endurance standards for safe and effective performance of essential firefighting tasks remain unclear.

-Studies comparing firefighting task performances with both laboratory(20) and gymbased tests of strength and muscular endurance(21-23), have shown that physical ability tests can be used to predict firefighting performance.
+Studies comparing firefighting task performances with both laboratory20 and gym-based tests of strength and muscular endurance $^{21-23}$ have shown that physical ability tests can be used to predict firefighting performance.
 However, few investigations have both identified suitable surrogate tests (gym-based, easily replicable) and/or determined performance standards on these tests that are associated directly with minimal acceptable job performance.
-One study determined that a combination of three surrogate tests were able to predict performance on a fire suppression task(24).
-A combined test score was then validated against minimum acceptable performance standards previously identified through a job analysis process(24).
-The authors identified that the derived cut score would correctly identify 89% of the 'successful' task performances and 72% of the 'unsuccessful' performances within the workforce.
+One study determined that a combination of three surrogate tests was able to predict performance on a fire suppression task.24 A combined test score was then validated against minimum acceptable performance standards previously identified through a job analysis process.24 The authors identified that the derived cut score would correctly identify 89% of the "successful" task performances and 72% of the "unsuccessful" performances within the workforce.
 However, this study was conducted on firefighters from a single municipal fire service in the USA and, to our knowledge, there are no other studies of this kind in other firefighter populations.
 In the UK, there is a lack of research investigating the minimum muscular strength and endurance requirements for performing the critical and most arduous firefighting tasks and/or using gym-based physical ability tests from which to derive physical employment standards.